Can You Use Red Light Therapy With Tretinoin?

 Nighttime Routine

-Retinol and exfoliants should be used at night, as they make skin more sensitive to sunlight.
+- Night is the right time to use strong ingredients: Retinol and exfoliants should only be used at night since they can make your skin more sensitive to sunlight.

 Common Skincare Mistakes to Avoid

-Overloading your skin with too many products can lead to irritation rather than improvement.
+- Using too many products can hurt your skin: Overloading your skin with too many products can lead to irritation rather than improvement.
+Sticking to the basics is often more effective.

-Skipping sunscreen is one of the biggest mistakes, accelerating aging and increasing the risk of sun damage.
+- Not wearing sunscreen every day damages your skin: Skipping sunscreen is one of the biggest mistakes, accelerating aging and increasing the risk of sun damage, even when the sun isn’t visible.

 Creating a Routine That Works for You